Order by phone:

 You can skip straight to complaining to the ombudsman if the provider does not respond for eight weeks at any stage.

-4. Complain to the ombudsman
+4. Complain to the Ombudsman

 All companies offering services to individuals or small businesses of fewer than ten employees must be members of an Alternative Dispute Resolution (ADR) scheme.